yichunzhao/jpa-cache-spring/README.md

 * Always use FetchType.Lazy:

-*  query-specific fetching

-using joint-fetch; named entity graph; joint-fetch cross(JOIN FETCH) is almost identical to a simple join clause in a JPQL query.
+*  query-specific fetching: using joint-fetch; named entity graph;  joint-fetch cross(JOIN FETCH) is almost identical to a simple join clause in a JPQL query.
 Altough they look similar but Joint-fectch has much impact on the generated SQL query.

 * Don't use CascadeTye Remove and ALL.
 It may remove the whole of database.